Post Office vs LIC: Best Government-Backed Saving Plan for You

 • LIC: Best for families, parents with dependents, and those who want financial protection with savings.

-✅ Verdict: If your goal is only investment, go for Post Office.
+✅ Verdict: If your goal is only investment, go for the post office.
 If you want insurance plus returns, choose LIC.

 8. Investment Flexibility